cds-snc/canadalogin-static-website/website/src/en/partners/terms-and-conditions.md

 ### Trademark notice
-The official symbols of the Government of Canada, including the Canada Wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior <gcds-link href="https://www.canada.ca/en/government/system/government-communications/federal-identity-requirements/legal-protection-official-symbols-government-canada.html">written authorization</gcds-link>.
+The official symbols of the Government of Canada, including the Canada Wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior <gcds-link href="https://www.canada.ca/en/government/system/government-communications/federal-identity-requirements/legal-protection-official-symbols-government-canada.html" external>written authorization</gcds-link>.

 ## Our commitment to accessibility
-The Government of Canada is committed to achieving a high standard of accessibility as defined in the <gcds-link href="http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=23601"> Standard on Web Accessibility </gcds-link> and the <gcds-link href="http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27088">Standard on Optimizing Websites and Applications for Mobile Devices</gcds-link>.
+The Government of Canada is committed to achieving a high standard of accessibility as defined in the <gcds-link href="http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=23601" external> Standard on Web Accessibility </gcds-link> and the <gcds-link href="http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27088" external>Standard on Optimizing Websites and Applications for Mobile Devices</gcds-link>.
 In the event of difficulty using our Web pages, applications or device-based mobile applications, please contact us for assistance or to obtain alternative formats such as regular print, Braille or another appropriate format.

 ## Social media
 This notice has been written to explain how the Canadian Digital Service interacts with the public on social media platforms.